 Grilled Mexican Street Corn (Elote)

-- 2 teaspoons lime zest, from one lime
+2 teaspoons finely grated lime zest, from 1 lime

 Heat a gas or charcoal grill to 400F:

 Whisk together the sauce: